MatthijsKamstra/haxephp/11mysql/example.md

 ```
 The function `createRandomUser()` does what you would expect, if you want to know, check the source code.

-So a user!
+A user!
-We have used a typedef before, this looks very similar.
+We have used a `typedef` before, this looks similar.
 The strange stuff here are the types, they are not the default types that Haxe uses.
 Read more about that: [creating-a-spod](http://old.haxe.org/manual/spod#creating-a-spod)